 Visibility is critical to your operation.
-In order to maximize your revenue, you need an in-depth view of current performance, and the ability to compare it to past performance to see which strategies are most profitable.
+To maximize your revenue, you need an in-depth view of current performance and the ability to compare it to past performance to see which strategies are most profitable.
 This helps you to make informed decisions on future promotions and strategies.
 You can also compare data across locations to see any discrepancies and identify problem areas.

 » Seamless integration with other business systems

-Restaurant management relies heavily on a number of different technology solutions.
+Restaurant management relies heavily on several different technology solutions.
 These solutions should work together cohesively to provide a unified view of all your data, allowing it to flow between systems.
-Opening data pathways can eliminate the need to re-enter duplicate data, and ensures data is accurate across all your systems.
+Opening data pathways can eliminate the need to re-enter duplicate data and ensure that data is accurate across all your systems.

 » Cloud-based infrastructure